Star fows and multisingular hyperbolicity: The multisingular hyperbolicity is a necessary condition for star flows: Proof of theorem 4

 \begin{rema} Consider a vector field $X$ and a hyperbolic singularity $\sigma$ of $X$.
 Assume that $W^{ss}(\sigma)\cap C(\sigma)= \{\sigma\}\,,$ for a strong stable manifold $W^{ss}(\sigma)$, where $C(\sigma)$ is the chain recurrence class of $\sigma$.

-Then there is a filtrating neighborhod $U$ of $C(\sigma)$ on which the strong stable manifold $W^{ss}(\sigma)$ is escaping from $U$ (see the definition in Section~\ref{ss.centerspace}). \end{rema} \begin{proof} Each orbit in $W^{ss}(\sigma)\setminus \{\sigma\}$ goes out some filtrating neighborhod of $C(\sigma)$ and the nearby orbits go out of the same filtrating neighborhod.
-Notice that the space of orbits in $W^{ss}(\sigma)\setminus \{\sigma\}$ is compact, so that we can consider a finite cover of it by open sets for which the correponding orbits go out a same filtrating neighborhod of $C(\sigma)$.
+Then there is a filtrating neighborhood $U$ of $C(\sigma)$ on which the strong stable manifold $W^{ss}(\sigma)$ is escaping from $U$ (see the definition in Section~\ref{ss.centerspace}). \end{rema} \begin{proof} Each orbit in $W^{ss}(\sigma)\setminus \{\sigma\}$ goes out some filtrating neighborhood of $C(\sigma)$ and the nearby orbits go out of the same filtrating neighborhood.
+Notice that the space of orbits in $W^{ss}(\sigma)\setminus \{\sigma\}$ is compact, so that we can consider a finite cover of it by open sets for which the corresponding orbits go out a same filtrating neighborhood of $C(\sigma)$.
 The announced filtrating neighborhood is the intersection of these finitely many filtrating neighborhoods. \end{proof}

-Remark~\ref{r.escapeclass} allows us to consider the \emph{escaping strong stable} and \emph{strong unstable manifold} of a singularity $\sigma$ without refering to a specific filtrating neighborhood $U$ of the class $C(\sigma)$: these notions do not depend on $U$ small enough.
+Remark~\ref{r.escapeclass} allows us to consider the \emph{escaping strong stable} and \emph{strong unstable manifold} of a singularity $\sigma$ without refereing to a specific filtrating neighborhood $U$ of the class $C(\sigma)$: these notions do not depend on $U$ small enough.
 Thus the notion of the \emph{center space $E^c_\sigma=E^c(\sigma,U)$} is also independent of $U$ for $U$ small enough.
 Thus we will denote

-for $U$ suficiently small neighborhood of the chain recurrence class $C(\sigma)$.
+for $U$ sufficiently small neighborhood of the chain recurrence class $C(\sigma)$.

 \begin{rema} Lemma~\ref{4.7} together with Remark~\ref{r.escapeclass} implies that: \begin{itemize}\item if $sv(\sigma)>0$, then the center space $E^c_\sigma$ is contained in $G^{cu}$ \item if $sv(\sigma)<0$, then $E^c_\sigma\subset G^{cs}$. \end{itemize}